songweii/DualToken/README.md

 ![teaser](asset/unified_model.png)

 ## News
-- **[2025/03/19]** 🌟 We have released the code and model weights for a preview version of our tokenizer (embed_dim = 256).
+- **[2025/03/19]** 🌟 We have released the code and model weights of our tokenizer.
 More versions are scheduled to be updated.
 Please stay tuned!
 - **[2025/03/18]** 🌟 We have released the technical report of **DualToken**.
 See [here](https://arxiv.org/abs/2503.14324)!